bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 # IDIR Transition Guide

-The IDIR transition guide offers more detailed information about IDIRs and GitHub changes as they relate to the GitHub SSO upgrade.
-Our technical transition guide helps GitHub users prepare for the upgrade, and confirms if users completed linking successfully
+The IDIR transition guide offers more detailed information about IDIRs and how they relate to the GitHub SSO upgrade.
+Our [technical transition guide](https://dev.developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/github-transition-guide/#technical-information) helps preparation with with validating GitHub ID and IDIR linking.

-We published more about [the SSO upgrade](bc-government-organizations-in-github.md#single-sign-on-is-coming-to-the-bc-governments-github-organizations) on DevHub.
+We published an overview about [the SSO upgrade](bc-government-organizations-in-github.md#single-sign-on-is-coming-to-the-bc-governments-github-organizations) on DevHub.

+We use [Jira Service Manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2) (JSM) for user requests that cannot be completed on GitHub.
+If there’s a topic isn’t covered in the guide, please submit a ticket.

 ## IDIRs

-We use [Jira Service Manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2) (JSM) for user requests that cannot be completed on GitHub.
-If there’s a topic isn’t covered in the guide, please fill out a form to open a ticket.

 ### Compatible IDIRs for the GitHub SSO upgrade